 - Gross earnings defined as inclusive of any overtime payments due that week.

-- If you complete 5 Eligible Completed shifts in the week and your gross earnings (incl. overtime) exceed $700, then no additional top-up for that week will be paid.
+- If you complete 5 Eligible Completed shifts OR work 35 hours in the week and your gross earnings (incl. overtime) exceed $700, then no additional top-up for that week will be paid.

-- If you complete 5 Eligible Completed shifts in the week and your gross earnings (incl. overtime) do not meet or exceed $700 then an additional top-up for that week will be paid.
+- If you complete 5 Eligible Completed shifts OR work 35 hours in the week and your gross earnings (incl. overtime) does not meet or exceed $700 then an additional top-up for that week will be paid.

 - The amount paid will be the difference between your gross earnings (incl. overtime) for that week and $700.